hiroppy/fusuma/samples/intro/slides/05-webSlides.md

 ---

-## WebSlides has many Components not introduced this slides, <br />please refer to the document. 🙏
+## WebSlides has many components not introduced this slides, <br />please refer to the document. 🙏

 <br />